Skip to main content

 You’ll be able to hear ideas, and contribute your own, to topics like instructional strategies, faculty support, academic integrity, policy, and ethical considerations.

-ai is disrupting higher education: what can/should we do about it?
+ai is disrupting higher education: what can/should you do about it?

 You know that students and faculty across the country are embracing its power to both embolden and disrupt the status quo.
 How you handle it as an educator can prove difficult.
 That’s why it’s imperative to connect with one another and have frank conversations about harnessing the power of AI to improve faculty and student success.

-The conference will allow discussion for the myriad of ways AI impacts teaching and learning methods in the following tracks:
+The main conference centers discussion around the myriad of ways AI impacts teaching and learning methods in the following themes:

 • Pedagogical Approaches to Incorporate AI in Teaching and Learning